 In our list, we’ll explore the differences in some of the best online teaching platforms.
 Several offer delivery, hosting, and collaboration for your existing curricula.
 Others come with all the curricula already programmed and ready for use by your students.

 Each instructor may have to use their school’s preferred tool.
 However, in times of crisis, you may be able to choose one for your classroom.
 If the choice is up to you, the eLearning tools on our list receive consistently high marks from educators across a range of grades and subjects.

 As one of the most robust free online learning tools, Google Classroom has a ton of versatile features for K-12 educators.
 It’s built on the same technology that Google offers in its paperless office suite for consumers and businesses.
-This may be the eLearning software platform that many school districts already use for in-class assignments.
+This may be the eLearning tool that many school districts already use for in-class assignments.

 You can share files easily between you and your students using the integrated tech of tools like Gmail, Google Slides, and Google Docs, among others.
-When it’s time to incorporate more features, you can easily integrate your favorite app (like Pear, which we talk about next in our list).
+When it’s time to incorporate more features, you can easily integrate your favourite app (like Pear, which we talk about next in our list).

 Google Classroom lets teachers invite students to a private classroom via a code, and they can then attach and submit assignments for easy grading, feedback, and assessment.
 It’s a mobile-friendly solution, too, thanks to compatible iOS and Android apps.

 If you’re already familiar with the Google family of tools, Google Classroom may be the easiest and most affordable online teaching and learning tool and it goes well with the popular classroom model of HP Chromebook.